lionmoroz/CI-CD-for-Docker-application/README.md

 Build: The Docker image is built from the source code and pushed to the Artifact registry.
 Deploy_to_vm: Docker container is deployed to the GCP instance.
 For main branch
 Deploy_to_cloud_run: Docker container is deployed to Cloud Run.
 For test branch
+Deploy_to_kube: Docker container deployed to GKE.
+For kube branch

 Technologies Used

 Docker
+Kubernetis
 Terraform
 GitLab
 Google Cloud Platform (GCP)